Combating Misinformation When A Loved One Is Caught In A Web Of Conspiracies

 His daughter, Paula, lives near Baltimore and works as an office manager.
 In an interview with NPR, she says her father told her she was "in La-La Land, but I really don't feel that I am."

-Paula says she's been a conservative all of her life.
-She says she distrusts elected officials and cannot believe Biden won – despite what many courts and elections have repeatedly confirmed – and regardless of what her dad said about her grasp of reality.
+Paula says she has been a conservative all of her life.
+She says she distrusts elected officials and cannot believe Biden won — despite what many courts and elections have repeatedly confirmed — and regardless of what her dad said about her grasp of reality.

 "I was a little bit irritated, but my response is, 'Well, I'm there with 70 million other people, then,' " she says.